 We believe the post-pandemic investment regime characterized by higher inflation, rates and valuations will require a new approach to equity investing.
 One implication of this new backdrop is lower market return, or beta, suggesting that a higher portion of equity portfolio returns will need to come from alpha, or excess return.

-For the 12 years following the GFC, beta was abnormally high as valuations moved from very low to normal, and the differentiation in returns between individual stocks was slim.
+For the 12 years following the GFC, returns to beta were abnormally high as valuations moved from very low to normal, and the differentiation in returns between individual stocks was slim.
 Investors bought the dips and, as a result, the drawdowns were quite short and shallow.
 The Fed also was willing to come to the rescue in the case of any wobbles.
 Beta was king, as well-supported markets provided extreme performance, resulting in an average annual S&P 500 return of 15% over calendar years 2010 to 2021.

 In contrast, the era before the GFC featured longer and deeper equity market drawdowns, as shown below, meaning more volatility as well as greater opportunity for skilled stock picking to deliver above-market returns (or alpha).
 We see this dynamic returning and the outlook for alpha turning more positive.